jro17002/color_assimilation/README.md

 # Color Assimilation

-An exploratory project into color assimilation optical illusions still a work in progress.
+An exploratory project for the study of color assimilation still a work in progress.

 <details open>
 <summary> <font size = 4> Motivation </font> </summary>